 How to Apply for a Small Business Grant

-Finding a grant that you qualify for and completing the application process can often be a daunting task.
-As soon as you realize that a small business grant would be ideal for your business you should begin looking into your options.
+Finding a grant that you qualify for and completing the application process can be a daunting task.
+As soon as you realize that a small business grant would be ideal for your business, you should begin looking into your options.

-- Allow yourself plenty of time to complete the application: Once you have found a grant that you want to apply for look for the application deadline.
+- Allow yourself plenty of time to complete the application: Once you have found a grant that you want to apply for, look for the application deadline.
 Allow yourself adequate time to fully prepare your application before the deadline.

 How to Keep Your Small Business Grant

-- Keep track of any requirements and deadlines: Some grants require you to report certain information back to the grant provider within a specific timeframe.
+- Keep track of requirements and deadlines: Some grants require you to report certain information back to the grant provider within a specific timeframe.
 Missing a reporting deadline could negate your grant agreement.